canonical/sphinx-docs-starter-pack/docs/content/customise.rst

 Deactivate the feedback button
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the starter pack includes a feedback button at the top of each page in the documentation.
+By default, the starter pack includes a feedback button at the top of each page.
 This button redirects users to your GitHub issues page, and populates an issue for them with details of the page they were on when they clicked the button.

-If your project does not use GitHub issues, set the ``github_issues`` variable in the :file:`conf.py` file to an empty value to disable both the feedback button and the issue link in the footer.
+If your project does not use GitHub issues, set the ``github_issues`` variable in the :file:`docs/conf.py` file to an empty value to disable both the feedback button and the issue link in the footer.

-If you want to deactivate only the feedback button, but keep the link in the footer, set ``disable_feedback_button`` in the :file:`conf.py` file to ``True``.
+If you want to deactivate only the feedback button, but keep the link in the footer, set ``disable_feedback_button`` in the :file:`docs/conf.py` file to ``True``.

 Configure the contributor display
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~